Skip to main content

 Soft release

 The orangutan is brought further into the rainforest for ‘soft release’.
-They spend a few days acclimatising to their new surroundings and are slowly introduced to other orangutans who frequent the site.
+They spend 3 days acclimatising to their new surroundings and are slowly introduced to other orangutans who frequent the site.
 Here we provide supplementary food which is kept very basic to encourage foraging.

 • Step 5